marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/the-anatomy-of-an-aspnetcore-app.md

 We will further explain the concepts later in this article.

-#### The HttpContext
+#### HttpContext

-In the world of ASP.NET Core, a Request and a Response are bound to what is called a ``HttpContext``.
-This contains all the information pertaining to the request, as well as the object representing the response that will be returned.
-The response object can be modified.
+Information about the current request and the response is encapsulated in the ``HttpContext`` object - which has properties representing both the ``Request`` and ``Response``.

-You can get the request headers as well as information about the authenticated user.
-(If that has been enabled) Then you can modify the response, either from an route handler, or using middleware.
+You can read the request, and inspect its headers and content - to the determine what to do in either route handlers, or in middleware.

-The current instance of ``HttpContext`` can be obtained through dependency injection - but it is only necessary when doing response manipulation, like modifying the response headers.
+You can then modify the response - setting the status code, writing to the body, and modifying the response headers

+The ``HttpContext`` is accessible from middleware, and injectible into route handlers.
+Both ``HttpRequest`` and ``HttpResponse`` can be separately injected as well.

 ```csharp
 var builder = WebApplication.CreateBuilder(args);